posit-dev/ark/README.md

 $ source $HOME/.cargo/env
 ```

 Assuming you have a working Rust toolchain, first build the sources.
-All three projects (`amalthea`, `ark`, and `echo`) are part of the same Rust workspace, so they will all build with a single command.

 ```bash
 $ cargo build